Skull and Bones (video game): Development and release

 Skull and Bones is the first video game led by developer Ubisoft Singapore, which drew inspiration from the naval battles of Assassin's Creed IV: Black Flag.
 The game began development in 2013, being initially envisioned as an expansion of Assassin's Creed IV: Black Flag, then an MMO spinoff title under the name Black Flag Infinite.
 It was then spun off as an independent project, in part due to its initial technology becoming outdated.

-According to a Kotaku report, the game has undergone multiple changes in direction and scope during development, exceeding its budget multiple times.
+According to a Kotaku report, the game underwent multiple changes in direction and scope during development, exceeding its budget multiple times.
 Initially set in the Caribbean, it was moved to the fantastical Hyperborea, then finally East Africa and Southeast Asia.
-Gameplay was redesigned multiple times, focusing variously on naval exploration and ship-to-ship combat, before both were scrapped in favour of land-based survival elements inspired by games like Rust.
+Gameplay was redesigned multiple times, focusing variously on naval exploration and ship-to-ship combat, before both were scrapped in favor of land-based survival elements inspired by games like Rust.
 Developers contacted by journalist Ethan Gach attributed these difficulties to conflicting ideas, management issues, and lack of consistent direction.
 The project reportedly cost Ubisoft $200 million.

 The game was revealed during Ubisoft's press conference at E3 2017.
-It was confirmed for Microsoft Windows, PlayStation 4 and Xbox One, with enhancements for PlayStation 4 Pro and Xbox One X. Alongside the game, Ubisoft Singapore announced the "Keepers of the Code" program, designed to allow players to aid in the fine-tuning of its live-service aspects.
+It was confirmed for Microsoft Windows, PlayStation 4, and Xbox One, with enhancements for PlayStation 4 Pro and Xbox One X. Alongside the game, Ubisoft Singapore announced the "Keepers of the Code" program, designed to allow players to aid in the fine-tuning of its live-service aspects.

+In 2017, the artistic direction for the game's entire pirate universe, including flags, tattoos, iconography, and compositions, was commissioned from French artist Bruno Michaud of BMD Design.